OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 api_type:
 - schema
 ms.assetid: 5adddb6e-545e-4fba-ae35-cc4682e3eda7
-title: 'How to: Retrieve a list of the hidden rows or columns in a spreadsheet document (Open XML SDK)'
+title: 'How to: Retrieve a list of the hidden rows or columns in a spreadsheet document'
 description: 'Learn how to retrieve a list of the hidden rows or columns in a spreadsheet document using the Open XML SDK.' ms.suite: office